Nivitus/Deep-Learning-Projects/Readme.md

    limitations under the License.

 ## Credits
-1. Kaggle - I have collected dataset from kaggle for some of the projects such as Loan Status Prediction, Iris Species Classification, Boston House Price Prediction, etc..,
+1. Kaggle - I have collected dataset from kaggle for some of the projects such as Malaria Detection, Cotton Disease detection,  etc..,
 2. Krish Naik -  I have Learned many of the concepts & ideas from his Youtube Channel.